jkrn51/expert-goggles/README.md

 ## Editing the file

-Its a morkown file this repository.
+Its a markown file this repository.